Hackers dump more customer data from Australian insurer Medibank | Technology

 Hackers dump more customer data from Australian insurer Medibank

-Australia's biggest health insurer, Medibank Private Ltd,, said on Thursday that hackers had released more of its stolen medical records, as media reported that the complete set of data on millions of customers was now public.
+Medibank Private Ltd, Australia's biggest health insurer, said on Thursday hackers had released more of its stolen medical records, as the media reported that the complete set of data on millions of customers was now public.

-In its latest update, Medibank said there were currently no signs that banking data had been stolen.
+In an update on Thursday morning, Medibank said there were currently no signs that banking data had been stolen.
 Personal details accessed by hackers were not enough to enable financial fraud, it added.
 Six zipped files placed in a folder called "full" and containing raw data believed to have been stolen had been uploaded, Medibank said in a statement.

+Australia has been grappling with a recent rise in cyber attacks.
+At least eight companies, including telecoms company Optus, owned by Singapore Telecommunications, have reported breaches since September.
+The OAIC, which is also investigating Optus over the breach, did not immedietely respond to a Reuters request for comment on the Medibank investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)